Mel Bridgman

-Melvin John Bridgman (born April 28, 1955) is a Canadian former professional ice hockey centre who played 14 seasons in the National Hockey League (NHL) from 1975–76 until 1988–89.
-He featured in two Stanley Cup Finals with the Flyers (1976, 1980).
+Melvin John Bridgman (April 28, 1955 – November 6, 2025) was a Canadian professional ice hockey centre who played 14 seasons in the National Hockey League NHL) for five teams from 1975–76 until 1988–89.
+He participated in two Stanley Cup Finals with the Philadelphia Flyers (1976, 1980) and was the team captain for both the Flyers and the New Jersey Devils during his career.
+He later would become a player agent and front office executive, serving as the first general manager of the modern Ottawa Senators franchise.

 Bridgman was born in Trenton, Ontario, but grew up in Thunder Bay, Ontario, before moving to Victoria, British Columbia.

-After his playing career, he earned his MBA from the Wharton School of the University of Pennsylvania.

-In 1992, Bridgman was the first general manager of the modern-day Ottawa Senators of the NHL.

 Playing career

 Bridgman was drafted first overall by the Philadelphia Flyers in the 1975 NHL Amateur Draft.
 He played 977 career NHL games, scoring 252 goals and 449 assists for 701 points, as well as adding 1625 penalty minutes.
 His best offensive season was the 1981–82 season, when he set career highs with 33 goals, 54 assists, and 87 points.
 Throughout his career Bridgman was known as a consistent offensive contributor, a smart defensive centre, and a gritty, hard-nosed, power forward who would check and fight regularly.